 He has been named an all star four times, and Martin has won one Gold Glove and one Silver Slugger award during his career.
 He has also placed in the top 25 for his league's MVP award three different times.

 Martin last played in the MLB in 2019.
-As of the date of this article's publication, he has not yet announced his retirement.
+In May of 2022, he officially announced his retirement from baseball.

 #3.
 Roy Campanella, 35.6 career WAR

 Roy Campanella was just the sixth African American to play Major League Baseball in the modern era, making his MLB debut roughly one year after Jackie Robinson broke the color barrier.
-He also holds the distinction of being MLB’s first black catcher in the 20th century.
+He also holds the distinction of being MLB’s first African American catcher in the 20th century.

 Campanella was inducted into the Baseball Hall of Fame in 1969.